OliveiraGustavo01/Python-TT3-REDES-SENAI/README.md

 # User Registration Script (Python)

 ## Description
-A Python script for user registration that validates inputs such as name, email, phone number, RG, CPF, date of birth, IP address, and subnet mask using regular expressions.
+This script is designed for user registration in a network setting.
+It prompts the user to input several pieces of information, such as their name, email, phone number, RG (Brazilian identity document), CPF (Brazilian tax ID), birthdate, IP address, and network mask.
+Each input is validated with regular expressions (regex) to ensure the data entered matches the expected format.
+If any input is invalid, the user is prompted to try again until the correct format is provided.

+This script was created as part of a Networking course in 2017.

 ## Features
 - Validates name, email, phone number, RG, CPF, birthdate, IP, and subnet mask.